-Champ Clark Bridge to close for annual inspection
+Champ Clark Bridge now open after annual inspection

 Champ Clark Bridge, over the Mississippi River in Louisiana on U.S. Route 54, will be closed for its annual inspection.